tensorlayer/TensorLayer/README.md

 docker pull tensorlayer/tensorlayer:latest-gpu-py3
 nvidia-docker run -it --rm -p 8008:8008 -p 6006:6006 tensorlayer/tensorlayer:latest-gpu-py3
 ```

-# Academic and Industry Users

-TensorLayer has an open and fast growing community.
-It has been widely used by researchers from Imperial College London, Carnegie Mellon University, Stanford University,
-University of Technology of Compiegne (UTC), Tsinghua University, UCLA, Linköping University
-and etc., as well as engineers from Google, Microsoft, Alibaba, Tencent, Penguins Innovate, ReFULE4, Bloomberg, GoodAILab and many others.

 # Citation
 If you find this project useful, we would be grateful if you cite the TensorLayer paper：